andrew/ultimate-awesome/README.md

 - [Awesome-Clone](https://github.com/MasterBrian99/Awesome-Clone) - A curated list of AWESOME clones made with react,vue,svelte.
 - [awesome-wwdc](https://github.com/maximveksler/awesome-wwdc) - A curated awesome WWDC resource list for conference attendees.
 - [Developer-Handbook](https://github.com/mikeroyal/Developer-Handbook) - Developer-Handbook.
-- [awesome-deepnote](https://github.com/ramene/awesome-deepnote) - A curated list of extensions, python packages, machine learning and collaborative notebooks ready to run in Deepnote.
 - [Awesome-NextJs](https://github.com/re50urces/Awesome-NextJs) - Curated list of awesome things related to NextJs.
 - [awesome-ai-best-papers](https://github.com/shunk031/awesome-ai-best-papers) - A curated list of famous CV/NLP/ML/AI best papers, inspired by Best Paper Awards in Computer Science (since 1996).
 - [awesome-hslu](https://github.com/stairch/awesome-hslu) - A collection of exercises, solutions, projects, summaries and more by students @ HSLU :mortar_board:.
 - [awesome-ai-frontend](https://github.com/thestriver/awesome-ai-frontend) - 🌟 A curated list of AI resources (APIs and SDKs, Code samples, Community projects, Learning Materials) for front-end developers who want to build AI-powered apps.
 - [awesome-ethereum](https://github.com/toadkicker/awesome-ethereum) - A curated list of how to get started with Ethereum blockchain technologies.
 - [awesome-veeam](https://github.com/VeeamHub/awesome-veeam) - A curated list of Veeam Technical Resources.
 We recommend you "Watch" this repository so you can be notified of future updates.
+- [awesome-xmake](https://github.com/xmake-examples/awesome-xmake) - 💕 A curated list of awesome XMake projects, plugins, examples and others.
 - [awesome-ethereum-rollups](https://github.com/attestate/awesome-ethereum-rollups) - A list of resources related to scaling with rollups.
 - [awesome](https://github.com/ceramicnetwork/awesome) - A list of awesome projects built on Ceramic.
 - [awesome-poi](https://github.com/egoist/awesome-poi) - A curated list of awesome Poi resources.